Case Citation

 Why is this a key case?

-This case established U.S. constitutional protections against prolonged immigration detention without review before a neutral arbiter.
+This case affirmed that a non-citizen is entitled to U.S. constitutional protections against prolonged immigration detention without review before a neutral arbiter.

 Mr. Davis is a man of Jamaican descent with a claim to U.S. citizenship who has been imprisoned in immigration detention for over three years.
 Under current law, the government claims the power to indefinitely detain an immigrant without affording any type of hearing before a judge.
 In the district court, we successfully argued that when detention becomes prolonged, the U.S. Constitution’s Fifth Amendment Due Process Clause requires the government to hold a hearing before a neutral decision maker where it must prove that no form of conditional release can adequately protect the community from danger Mr. Davis might pose.